 March 1938.
-A child on Earth reads a comic book about the Daily Planet, the largest newspaper in the city of Metropolis.
-But as the child reads, events are transpiring on a planet six galaxies distant.
-Orbiting around a gigantic red sun is the planet Krypton, the home world of a highly-evolved race resembling humans and bearing a unique molecular density and structure, a result of the planet's gravitational strength and the radiation of its crimson central star.
-The planet is ruled by a Council of Elders, each representing a particular "tribe" and bearing a crest of that particular House.
-The planet's greatest scientist bears an S-shaped crest, the House of El.
+The film opens to a child reading a comic book about the Daily Planet, the largest newspaper in the city of Metropolis.
+As the child reads the shot fades to the Daily Planet and up into the sky.
+The following title sequence moves through space and eventually reveals the planet Krypton, the home world of a highly-evolved race resembling humans and bearing a unique molecular density and structure, a result of the planet's gravitational strength and the radiation of its adjacent red sun.
+The planet is ruled by a Council of Elders, each representing a particular "clan" and bearing a crest of that particular House.
+The planet's greatest scientist, Jor, bears an S-shaped crest, the House of El.
 Jor-El

 However, Jor-El's more pressing concern lies in the orbital shift of Krypton; this shift is putting the planet into the fatal gravitational pull of its central star, a fact blithely ignored by the Council Of Elders.
 The leader of the Council forbids Jor-El from warning the larger populace or he will be imprisoned in the Phantom Zone himself.
 Jor-El promises to be silent and that he and his wife will not attempt to leave the planet.
 Jor-El chooses instead to construct a crystalline starship for his infant son Kal-El.
-Joe-El's wife Lara, however, is concerned, for the starship is programmed to take the child through a trans-galactic warp to a planet populated by primitive humans whose technological development is millennia behind Krypton, a planet that orbits a yellow sun, a planet called Earth.
+Jor-El's wife Lara, however, is concerned, for the starship is programmed to take the child through a trans-galactic warp to a planet populated by primitive humans whose technological development is millennia behind Krypton, a planet that orbits a yellow sun, a planet called Earth.
 Jor-El, however, understands that the planet's yellow sun will give Kal-El superhuman powers that will give him the advantage he needs to survive.
 Jor-El and Lara bid their child goodbye before Joe-El installs a green crystal into the ship, a crystal containing the very essence of himself and Lara as well as the knowledge of the entire universe.
 He then completes the assembly of the starship - just as the planet is pulled into a fatal plunge toward its red sun.
 The starship is launched and escapes the system scant minutes before the planet is torn open, collides with its central star, and both bodies are obliterated in a holocaust of fire and debris.

 The tiny starship passes the Phantom Zone before accelerating on its journey to the planet Earth, with the voice of Jor-El providing the infant, who is aging as the ship proceeds, with knowledge.
 The ship finally reaches Earth in the year 1941 A.D. and plunges like a meteor into a vast wheat field near Smallville, Kansas - within sight of local farmers Jonathan and Martha Kent.
-Upon seeing the meteor the Kents discover the now-three-year-old Kal-El, draped in a red robe; Martha, believing the child is a gift from God, decides to adopt him, and the child demonstrates that he is different when, as Jonathan is changing a tire on his truck and the jack slips, he innocently lifts the vehicle with his bare hands, saving his foster father's life.
+Upon seeing the meteor the Kents discover the now-three-year-old Kal-El.
+Martha, believing the child is a gift from God, decides to adopt him, and the child demonstrates that he is different when, as Jonathan is changing a tire on his truck and the jack slips, he innocently lifts the vehicle with his bare hands, saving his foster father's life.

-Some fifteen years pass and the child, named Clark, is a student at Smallville High School who is shy and frequently bullied by star jock Brad.
+, but is frequently bulled by Lana's jock boyfriend, Brad.
 Clark knows of the vast power he possesses but is forbidden by his father from showing it - although, alone on a football field, he kicks a ball into orbit, then runs home by outrunning a speeding passenger train, and is seen by a young girl who tries to tell her parents; her mother, however, scolds young "Lois Lane

 Some time later Clark is awakened early one morning by a mysterious noise, emanating from the barn.
 Clark enters the barn and finds the remains of the meteor, and with it the now-activated spire of Jor-El.
 A few days later Clark tells his mother that he must leave, and head north.
-Martha, having known this day would come, urges her son to always remember, and the tearful Clark vows to do just that as they embrace for one final time.
+Martha, having known this day would come, urges her son to always remember her, and the tearful Clark vows to do just that as they embrace for one final time.

 , to its newest member, a tall shy bespectacled news writer named Clark Kent.
 Lois is initially puzzled by the man's shyness and mild social clumsiness, and is particularly struck when the two of them are held up in a back alley by a gunman, Clark faints when the thug opens fire on Lois (the fainting is cover so Clark can catch the bullet in his bare hand, which causes the gunman to run), and in defending himself to Lois rattles off a listing of all the items in her purse.

 , and he is on his way to Luthor's secret hideout.
 The cops tail him to Metropolis Grand Central Station, where Harry sends Armis to get backup while he tails Otis onto subway Track 22 leading out of the station.
 Otis eventually finds an indentation in the underground tunnel and waits for a train to arrive.
 A doorway opens under the cover of the passing train, and after it is gone Harry goes to the doorway to try and figure out how to open it - a fatal mistake for monitoring the scene from hidden security cameras is Luthor himself, who activates the doorway and violently slides Harry into the path of another train.

 Later that night Lois Lane is scheduled to fly via Planet helicopter to Metropolis International Airport to greet Air Force One, but on the Planet's helipad she boards the chopper and when the chopper begins takeoff, a light cable is sucked free of its bracket and in the updraft caused by the chopper snags its landing skids, breaks, and plunges the chopper out of control through the helipad's control shed and crashing onto the ledge.
 As police hustle panicking bystanders on the streets below to safety Lois tries to crawl out of the chopper, but the ledge begins to crack and the chopper sags violently toward the street and Lois falls through, hanging on by a seat belt in the air.

 It is but the beginning, for Kal-El undertakes numerous feats of heroism - stopping a cat-burgler using gigantic magnets to scale the Solow Building, intercepting a boatload of bank-robbers, rescuing a cat from a tree, and rescuing Air Force One when a lighting strike shatters its portside engine and wing.

 Watching the news about the stranger, Lex Luthor sees his arrival as a natural challenge, and the criminal warlord vows to destroy all that the stranger represents.
 Perry White, for his part, makes discovering the red-and-blue stranger the #1 priority of the Planet and sends his entire staff scurrying to find any scrap of information about "this flying whatchamacallit."
 Lois, however, scoops everyone when she gets a note requesting a dinner date at her penthouse from "a friend."

 Luthor, however, has made a fatal mistake, for Eve Teschmacher's mother lives in Hackensack, and while Luthor and Otis monitor the errant missiles on their hypersonic flight, she pleads with Superman to stop the Hackensack missile first on his mission; he agrees and she frees him.
 Regaining his power, Superman blasts through the mammoth ceiling of the lair, into the sky, and on a direct course west.
-He tries to stop the first missile over Kansas but it dodges him, and he must overtake it and ram it into space - just as the second missile detonates the San Andreas Fault, setting off an omnicidal quake that is like the destruction of Krypton all over again, a nightmare that doubly drives Superman as he flies underneath the Earth's crust to stabilize the land and flies all across the area rescuing people amid the chaos wrought by the quake - but amid his enormous feats of heroism, one person in particular needs help, but when he hears the distant cries of Lois Lane, he is too late when she dies, buried in her car in the desert.
-Superman, seeing the body of Lois, tearfully kisses her, then rages into the sky.
-Despite the voice of Jor-El, which reminds him that he must not interfere with human history, Superman reveals a way to turn back time when he flies around the Earth's perimeter so quickly that it reverses the planet's rotation; once time has rewound to an appropriate point, Superman returns the planet to its original direction.
-Lois is now alive again, as are the others who may have perished, and the entire disaster has been averted.
-He returns to Metropolis where Luthor and Otis are preparing to drop Miss Teschmacher into the pit of "the babies."
-Superman, however, rescues her, and pointedly notes to Luthor that Miss Teschmacher's mother sends her love.
+He tries to stop the first missile over Kansas but it dodges him, and he must overtake it and ram it into space - just as the second missile detonates the San Andreas Fault, setting off an omnicidal quake that is like the destruction of Krypton all over again, a nightmare that doubly drives Superman as he flies underneath the Earth's crust to stabilize the land.
+However, the aftershocks prove no less deadly, and Superman flies all across the area rescuing people from the ensuing disasters.
+But amid his enormous feats of heroism, one person in particular needs help.
+Amid the aftershocks, Lois's car breaks down in the middle of a desert, and is swallowed by a massive fissure, effectively burying her alive.
+Superman eventually senses she is in danger.
+He finds the car and pulls it out of the ground.
+He quickly takes Lois' body out of the car, but is too late.
+She has suffocated and died.
+Superman tearfully kisses her, and then lays the body down.
+He stands over it silently for several moments.
+Superman finally screams and then then rages into the sky.
+He hears the voice of Jor-El, which reminds him that he must not interfere with human history.
+Recalling his failure to save Jonathan ("All that power, and I couldn't even save him"), he becomes absolutely determined to save Lois.
+Pulling together all of his power and strength, Superman flies around Earth's perimeter faster and faster eventually reversing the planet's rotation and pulling time back with it.
+He soon fixes it back to it's original direction and uses the extra time to get to Lois before her car is buried.